Common symptoms of CTS

 • Active movements will include movements of the neck, shoulder, elbow and wrists- examining areas of tension and reduced movement.

-• Relieve restriction of the soft tissues around the wrist, carpal bones, phalanges and the palmer aponeurosis
+• Effective CTS treatments will relieve restrictions of the soft tissues around the wrist, carpal bones, phalanges, and carpal tunnel.

-• Gentle osteopathic techniques used on the throat, neck and oesophagus and hyoid bone to improve thyroid function can be included if necessary.
+• Gentle osteopathic techniques used on the throat, neck, oesophagus, and hyoid bone can also help treat CTS and improve thyroid function.

 • Acupuncture can help loosen forearm muscles that contribute to CTS.

-• Patient will be given wrist and arm exercises to help with the pain and to improve wrist movement and loosen tight wrist muscles.
+• Lastly, we will recommend wrist and arm physiotherapy exercises to help with the pain, improve wrist movement, and loosen tight wrist muscles.